Fluffy-Owl/DHCP-Spoofing-Snooping-Lab/README.md

 ![photo_2024-08-27_01-22-09](https://github.com/user-attachments/assets/13e37944-a306-4986-92ad-78dee5709a0c)

-*Ref 9: How to configure DHCP services on a router using CLI*
+*Ref 9: My personal notes on how to configure DHCP services on a router using CLI*

 ![photo_2024-08-27_01-22-15](https://github.com/user-attachments/assets/5c221973-9812-470f-b5fc-7db6e534367e)